msihorg/srp-contents/README.md

-# Student Research Projects - Content Size Program
+# Student Research Projects - Size Program
 A separate application/Module under the Student Research Projects application.
 Student Research Projects is a program of Make Sure It Happens Inc, a Maryland non-profit and 501(c)(3) EIN 85-3536160 | www.msih.org | ithappens@msih.org | 717-674-4674

 Use github [*Issues*](../../issues)  to track project and operational: Bugs, Features, and Tasks